DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### -b, --list-browsers

-Lists short names of the browsers available on your computer.
-See [Directly Supported Browsers](common-concepts/browser-support.md#directly-supported-browsers).
+Lists aliases of the [local browsers](common-concepts/browser-support.md#locally-installed-browsers) available on your computer.

 ```sh
 testcafe --list-browsers